Established 2008. The story so far

 When Tom Hicks and George Gillett strode through the Shankly Gates in May 2007 promising to be the “custodians” our “storied club” deserved, many of us looked forward to a bright future.
 The reality was somewhat different.

 Rick Parry had told fans to “trust us”.
 He spoke of “selling the family silver only once”.
-Liverpool fans had seen our rivals move ahead and the consensus was that selling LFC was the right thing to do.
+Liverpool fans had seen our rivals move ahead and the consensus was that selling Liverpool FC was the right thing to do.
 Hicks and Gillett assured us this wasn’t a “takeover like the Glazer deal at Manchester United”; that a spade would “be in the ground on a new stadium in the next 60 days or so”.
 They promised to back the manager and respect the traditions of the club.

 The formation.
 The Sandon, Anfield.
 Birthplace of LFC